Overview

 Financial Planning and Consulting Services

-Composition Wealth typically offers financial planning and consulting services as part of its overall wealth management services.
+Financial planning and consulting services are typically included as part of the Advisor’s wealth management services for clients

-$2,000 and $50,000 for the initial plan.
-Fees for ongoing services will either be a fixed fee or based on a formula tied to client asset
+standalone financial planning will either be a fixed fee or based on a formula tied to the Client’s asset level.
+These fees are not

 Use of Independent Managers